KrishnajithUS/Lancer/README.md

 # Lancer
 Lancer is a freelancing website done using React JS as frontend and django as backend.
-It has three modules user, recruiter and admin.
+It has three modules user, Freelancer and admin.
 User can dicover services and connect with Freelancer.
 Freelancer get notified when a new user send a message for their services.
 Admin can manage the user and Freelancers.
 ## Features

 * User, Freelancer and Admin Dashboard